 - Paragliding is a potentially dangerous sport that can cause serious injury including bodily harm, paralysis and death.
 Flying an Ozone paraglider is undertaken with the full knowledge that paragliding involves such risks. - As the owner of an Ozone paraglider you take exclusive responsibility for all risks associated with its use.
-Inappropriate use and or abuse of your equipment will increase these risks. - Any liability claims resulting from use of this product towards the manufacturer, distributor or dealers are excluded. - Be prepared to practice as much as you can especially ground handling, as this is a critical aspect of paragliding.
-Poor control while on the ground is one of the most common causes of accidents. - Be ready to continue your learning by attending advanced courses to follow the evolution of our sport, as techniques and materials keep improving. - Use only certified paragliders, harnesses with protector and reserve parachutes that are free from modification, and use them only within their certified weight ranges.
-Please remember that flying a glider outside its certified configuration may jeopardise any insurance (e.g. liability, life etc) you have.
-It is your responsibility as the pilot to verify your insurance cover. - Make sure you complete a thorough daily and pre-flight inspection of all of your equipment.
-Never attempt flying with unsuitable or damaged equipment. - Always wear a helmet, gloves and boots. - All pilots should have the appropriate level of license for their respective country and third party insurance. - Make sure that you are physically and mentally healthy before flying. - Choose the correct wing, harness and conditions for your level of experience. - Pay special attention to the terrain you will be flying and the weather conditions before you launch.
-If you are unsure do not fly, and always add a large safety margin to all your decisions. - NEVER fly your glider in rain, snow, strong wind, turbulent weather conditions or clouds. - If you use good, safe judgment you will enjoy many years of paragliding.
+Inappropriate use and or abuse of your equipment will increase these risks. - Any liability claims resulting from use of this product towards the manufacturer, distributor or dealers are excluded. - Use only certified paragliders, harnesses with protectors and reserve parachutes that are free from modifications. - Fly within the certified weight range.
+Please remember that flying outside of its certified configuration may jeopardise any insurance (e.g. liability, life etc) you have.
+It is your responsibility as the pilot to verify your insurance cover. - Make sure to complete a thorough daily and pre-flight inspection of all the equipment.
+Pay attention to the pilot and passenger connections. - Do not use old spreader bars, they should be changed every 5 years. - Never attempt flying with unsuitable or damaged equipment. - Always wear a helmet. - All pilots must have the appropriate license and qualifications for their respective country along with adequate third party insurance. - Make sure that you are physically and mentally healthy before flying. - Choose the correct wing, harness and conditions for your level of experience. - Pay special attention to the terrain you will be flying and the weather conditions before you launch.
+If you are unsure do not fly, and always add a large safety margin to all your decisions. - NEVER fly your glider in rain, snow, strong wind, turbulent weather conditions or clouds.